 Stepney Churches: an historical account (Gordon Barnes 1967)

 Gordon Barnes (1915-1985) was born near Harrow and lived and worked in London until his retirement in Worcestershire.
 By 1965 he was one of the foremost authorities on Victorian churches in London.
 He was a first rate photographer, using large format photographic equipment to record churches and their fixtures and fittings to a professional standard.
-He was a member of the Ecclesiological Society, and their Chairman from 1964 to 1965, and also became a fellow of the Society of Antiquaries in 1983.
-In the mid 1970s he was awarded Leverhulme Trust funding for 'Photographic Recording of the work of Nineteenth Century Architects'.
+He was a member of the Ecclesiological Society, and its Chairman from 1964 to 1965, and also became a fellow of the Society of Antiquaries in 1983.

 CHRONOLOGICAL ORDER OF THE CHURCHES OF STEPNEY WITH YEAR OF CONSECRATION